MartinStjernkvist/CAT-Chalmers-Aero-Team/CAT 25/26/Progress reports/42/IPR_Plans_W42.md

 ## [00] Hugo Modin Asklid | PR & Org

-What’s your plan moving forward?

 Keep in contact with the PR Manager from KTH.
 Send out sponsorship letters.

 ---

 ## [01] Marcin Kryger | Components

-What’s your plan moving forward?

 Coordinate with manufacturing